When you’re a child, no one quite prepares you for how much laundry you’ll have to do as an adult.

 Cold water and enzyme cleaner

 Soak the garment in cold water to stop the stain from drying.
-If it’s already dry, soak for an hour in 1 part baking soda, 2 parts cold water.
+If it’s already dry, soak it for an hour in 1 part baking soda, 2 parts cold water.
 Then, treat with an enzyme cleaner (look for ‘bio’ on the packaging).

 5. Remove grass stains